Powerful alternators for exotic, high current demand, auto sound systems

 Basically, your alternator should produce AT LEAST 120% of your total continuous power requirement (150% is better) -- at the average engine speed of your vehicle while in use.
 If it does not, you will likely see your alternator fail prematurely.

-For example, if your audio system demands an average of 100 amps, and if your basic vehicle electrical load is, say, 64 amps (typically 80% of your stock vehicle alternator's rated output), and you have installed a 200AH battery bank, you will need an alternator that can supply at least 300 amps.
+For example, assuming that you drive at average engine speeds sufficient to produce full power from the alternator, if your audio system demands an average of 100 amps, and if your basic vehicle electrical load is, say, 64 amps (typically 80% of your stock vehicle alternator's rated output), and you have installed a 200AH battery bank, you will need an alternator that can supply at least 300 amps.

-This assumes that you drive at average engine speeds sufficient to produce full power from the alternator.
-However, average engine speed may not be sufficient to generate full alternator power.
+However, in some cases, average engine speed may not be sufficient to generate full alternator power.
 In this case, an even larger alternator should be fitted to properly supply the electrical system.
 In a low engine speed situation like this, to supply your average electrical demand, it might be necessary to install a 400A alternator!
-CLICK HERE for a formula that you can use to calculate required alternator size for a given application.

 Fourth, remember that audio systems have high instantaneous power demands.